 The high-end hair extensions may require you to spend more upfront.
-However, you will get the best value of every dollar you spent for it.
-If you want a natural look that will last the longest, then high-priced hair extensions is the best buy.
+However, you will get the best value of every dollar you spent on it.
+If you want a natural look that will last the longest, then high-priced hair extensions are the best buy.

 Fake Hair Extension Prices

 The fake hair or synthetic hair extension is the cheaper alternative to human hair extensions.
 This option has a price range of $5 to $50.
 One of the key strengths of synthetic hair extensions is that they are not easily affected by humidity and rain as the synthetic material used has already been pre-set.

 Of course, color and heat treatments are not possible with synthetic hair extensions.
 It may be more expensive using synthetic hair extensions in the long run as you cannot reuse them like human hair extensions.